 Canada Graduate Scholarship Michael Smith Foreign Study Supplement

-This program is available to Canadian citizens or permanent residents who hold a Vanier CGS or a Tri-Agency Canada Graduate Scholarship (CGS) at the Master's or doctoral level.
+This program is available to Canadian citizens or permanent residents who hold a Tri-Agency Canada Graduate Scholarship (CGS) at the Master's or doctoral level or a Vanier CGS.
 Note that international students who hold a Vanier CGS are not eligible for this competition.

 1. Signed and dated CGS-MSFSS application form